All Episodes

 I mean, that's what's most important, isn't it?

-That those who have been given that opportunity to have those jobs as representatives of this country and to uphold our constitution will do the right thing when it comes down to it.
+That those who have been given that opportunity to have those jobs as representatives of this country and to uphold our Constitution will do the right thing when it comes down to it.

-This may be the last opportunity you have to do something so great for this country for this republic.
+This may be the last opportunity you have to do something so great for this country, for this republic.

-So we're counting on you, and we are trusting you to take that responsibility seriously.
+So we're counting on you and we are trusting you to take that responsibility seriously.

 We really are.

-Honestly, I will be able to talk to you again before the new year, uh, next Tuesday on this show, and I'm looking forward to that.
+Honestly, I will be able to talk to you again before the new year, next Tuesday on this show, and I'm looking forward to that.

-You know, not long after the Japanese attacked Pearl Harbor, that was December 7th, 1941, Winston Churchill visited Washington, DC.
+You know, not long after the Japanese attacked Pearl Harbor, that was December 7th, 1941, Winston Churchill visited Washington, D.C.

 And he wanted to meet with President Roosevelt and the American military leaders, and they were strategizing, right?

-So on Christmas Eve, Churchill broadcast his special Christmas message to the world, and I want to share it with you because at a time when the world and the word on everyone's mind, just like now, was freedom, freedom of worship, freedom from want, freedom from fear.
+And I want to share it with you because at a time when the world and the word on everyone's mind, just like now, was freedom, freedom of worship, freedom from want, freedom from fear.

 Churchill ended with these words that I'm sharing now, and they are relevant to us at this time.